Get to know electric vehicles better.

 What is an EV?

 An electric vehicle (EV) is a vehicle that runs on electricity.
 There are three main types of vehicle commonly called "electric", and it's worth knowing the difference:

 - Battery electric vehicles (BEVs) run only on electricity.
 With a BEV, you charge the car's battery with electricity.
 That battery then powers the electric motor, which propels the car forward.
 Since the car itself is not burning a fuel to generate movement, there are no tail-pipe emissions.
 Instead, the carbon footprint of a BEV depends on how the electricity that runs it is produced.
-Some common BEVs in our program are the Chevrolet Bolt, Nissan LEAF, and BMW i3.
+Some common BEVs in our program are the Chevrolet Bolt, Nissan LEAF, and Hyundai Kona EV.

 - Plug-in hybrids (PHEVs) combine a battery-powered electric motor with an internal combustion engine.
 You charge your vehicle with electricity and use it much like an all-electric vehicle.
 However, if and when you run out of charge, the internal combustion engine serves as a back-up.
 While running only on electricity, a PHEV's carbon footprint again depends on the fuel mix that generated the electricity.
 As soon as the internal combustion engine switches on, the engine's tail-pipe emissions add to the vehicle's carbon footprint.
-Some common PHEVs in our program are the Chevrolet Volt, Honda Clarity, Toyota Prius Prime, and BMW i3 with Range Extender.
+Some common PHEVs in our program are the Toyota Prius Prime, Mitsubishi Outlander, and Honda Clarity.

 - Hybrid electric vehicles (HEVs) also combine an internal combustion engine and an electric propulsion system.
 However, HEVs are “charged” with gasoline; you cannot plug them in to charge them with electricity, so they are not strictly speaking “EVs”.
 However, HEVs are more efficient than traditional internal combustion engines because they take advantage of technologies such as regenerative braking.
 The best known HEV is the Toyota Prius.